-A lot of property owners has the vision of converting their existing dwelling into one which can have several legal units within it that can accommodate family and, at times, be an income supplement as required.
-This kind of flexible living arrangement is what's needed in our urban centres, where property owners can ensure their property serves both the highest and best use of their own particular needs and the community its part of.
+A lot of property owners have the vision of converting their existing dwelling into one which can have several legal units within it that can accommodate family and, at times, be an income supplement as required.
+This kind of flexible living arrangement is what's needed in our urban centres, where property owners can ensure their property serves both the highest and best use of their own particular needs and the community it's part of.
 Did you know in Toronto the land allocated to single-family residential use comprises 1.8 times more space than the land area of all other high-density residential zones in the City?
-It totals 70 per cent of all the residentially zoned land in Toronto, where prices for a property are generally in excess of $1,000,000 for a detached dwelling.
-These neighbourhoods - called yellow belt because they're the colour yellow on the city's zoning maps - are rich in their history with reputable schools, recreational spaces, cultural amenities, green spaces, village shoppes and convenient public transportation, all of which improves the quality of life.
-The housing stock - while in varying degrees of condition - are often generous in size with much of it constructed over one hundred years ago for the merchant class.
+It totals 70 percent of all the residentially zoned land in Toronto, where prices for a property are generally in excess of $1,000,000 for a detached dwelling.
+These neighbourhoods - called yellow belt because they're the colour yellow on the city's zoning maps - are rich in their history with reputable schools, recreational spaces, cultural amenities, green spaces, village shops and convenient public transportation, all of which improve the quality of life.
+The housing stock, while in varying degrees of condition, are often generous in size with much of it constructed over one hundred years ago for the merchant class.
 They're ideal in size for a multi-generational family or those who want a multi-unit dwelling extended family can move into at a later date.
 Unfortunately, the City of Toronto hasn't been open to higher densities in these areas which could accommodate more units of mixed sizes suitable for extended families or income supplements.

 It's unfortunate, given a 2017 Ryerson University report found the majority of Toronto's 140 residential neighbourhoods have had a stagnant or declining population for the past 30 years because households are having fewer children and residents are choosing to age-in-place rather than sell their homes.
 This translates into a reduction in the use of amenities (like schools, libraries and recreational facilities) which are coveted by families, diminishes community engagement and vitality (fewer residents supporting local retailers & fewer kids playing road hockey) while restricting the filtering of housing stock necessary to maintain a balanced real estate market.
 Clearly, this 'hollowing out' of once vibrant neighbourhoods would be well-served if multi-unit dwellings were allowed, which would surely reinvigorate these urban neighbourhoods.